 Ford For many young people and their parents, purchasing a first car is a significant step.

 1 great option is to look at cars that are used, which could frequently be had for a fraction of the cost of brand-new versions.
-We came up with 15 used cars we think are the best for the youthful car buyer on a budget.

 To make our list, we concentrated on cars that are on the industry today for under $15,000.
 We looked for people that are dependable, fun to drive, comfortable, attractive, economical, practical, and most of all, secure.